mae3301/mae3301.github.io/_posts/2023-07-23-magic-squares.md

 ## Disclaimer/Warning
 Nothing dangerous about this investigation, unless it is the danger posed to one's mental health by obsessing.

-Some of the history is taken from the Cicada 3301 wiki, since I did not participate in the 2012-2014 challenges.
-I have tried my best to link back to the wiki where appropriate.
+Some of the history is taken from the Uncovering Cicada [wiki](https://uncovering-cicada.fandom.com/wiki/Uncovering_Cicada_Wiki) and Nox Populi's [youtube channel](https://www.youtube.com/@NoxPopuli), since I did not participate in the 2012-2014 challenges.
+I have tried my best to link back to these sources where appropriate.

 ## Introduction
 Setting up the parameters of the problem here requires a deep dive into the world of the 3301 challenge and the puzzles leading up to the delivery of the final 58 pages of *Liber Primus*.